-SMS notification is a short text message that businesses or governmental organizations send to people to inform about news, updates, emergencies, etc., within a short period.
+An SMS notification is a short text message that businesses or governmental organizations send to people to inform them about news, updates, emergencies, etc., that are relevant at a given time.

 Watch this short video instruction to find out how to send SMS notifications with SendPulse.

-- Shortens the distance with people.
-According to ResqueTime, people spend over three hours with their smartphones each day on average.
-It means that you have every chance that your audience will hear your message.
+- Shorten the distance between people.
+According to ResqueTime, people spend over three hours with their smartphones each day.
+This means that you have every chance that your audience will hear your message.

-- Has significant open rates.
+- Significant open rates.
 SMS open rate is higher than email’s: over 95% of SMS notifications are being opened.

-- Enables fast sharing of information.
-According to SlickText, people read an SMS notification within five seconds on average after it gets to their smartphone.
+- Enable fast sharing of information.
+According to SlickText, people read an SMS notification within five seconds after receiving it to their smartphone.

-- Allows driving people to the website.
-You can add hyperlinks to SMS notifications, which enables you to encourage people to visit particular product pages.
+- Drive people to your website.
+You can add hyperlinks in SMS notifications, which enables you to encourage people to visit particular product pages.
 Unfortunately, you can’t hyperlink words (highlighted with blue color and underlined) in SMS.
 You need to put a whole link like this https://sendpulse.com/glossary/sms-notification, which leaves less room for the message itself.

-- Meets users’ expectations.
-In some cases, people expect to receive an SMS notification from the brands: one that confirms shipping details, updates the order’s status, etc. Marketers call such message a transactional SMS.
+- Meet users’ expectations.
+In some cases, people expect to receive an SMS notification from a brand: one that confirms shipping details, updates the order’s status, etc. Marketers call such messages a transactional SMS.

-- Integrates with email marketing automation.
+- Integrate with email marketing automation.
 You can combine emails, SMS notifications, and web push notifications in email workflows with SendPulse.
-Such approach allows giving your contacts a great experience and reduces cart abandonment.
+Such an approach allows you to give your contacts a great experience and reduces cart abandonment.

 Collect a list of phone numbers

 You can add a subscription form to your website.
-To get people’s phone numbers, you need to make it an obligatory line for filling in, apart from an email address.
-You also need to give a motivation for sharing such personal data and explain why you ask for it.
+To get people’s phone numbers, you need to make it an obligatory line for filling in, in addition to an email address.
+You also need to give a motivation for visitors to share personal data and explain why you are asking for it.

 Here’s how to create a subscription form with SendPulse.